DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 }
 ```

-We create a new web3 object provider, and with it, we create a Contract instance of the `tokenFrom` address.
-We do this because we want to set a max approved amount of the token and call the approved method.
+We create a new `web3` object provider, and with it, we create a Contract instance of the `tokenFrom` address.
+We do this because we want to set a max approved amount of the token and call the `approve` method.

 ```jsx
 // Get the Max Approved amount of the token and convert it using BigNumber